MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/setting-up-your-payout-account-and-tax-forms.md

 4. Select an existing payment profile, or click **Create a new payment profile** to create a new profile for the chosen payment method.

+> [!NOTE]
+> If, for some reason, your account is not ready to receive funds from Microsoft, you may check the **Hold my payment** checkbox.
+You will continue to earn proceeds from your sales, but payments will not be distributed until you disable **Hold my payment.**

 ### Create a bank-based payment profile

 If you elected to use a bank account to receive payouts, you'll complete the following process to configure your bank account.